soonkhai/sk-history-journal/src/content/blog/the-mystery-of-the-1518-dancing-plague-shorts.md

 ---
-title: "The Mystery of the 1518 Dancing Plague 🕺⚰️ #shorts"
+title: "The Mystery of the 1518 Dancing Plague 🕺⚰️"
-description: "The Mystery of the 1518 Dancing Plague 🕺⚰️ #shorts - Watch the full short history."
+description: "The Mystery of the 1518 Dancing Plague 🕺⚰️ - Watch the full short history."
 pubDate: 2025-12-05
 image: "https://i.ytimg.com/vi/QGlBhv6HCuU/maxresdefault.jpg"
 youtubeId: "QGlBhv6HCuU"